SimonFolkerts/Summative-3-Full-Example/README.md

 The list view has got loading indicators for a fresh load

 The create component now has an upload indicator for the button, and also triggers a page refresh when uploading is complete, which also gets the list component to reload

+# 7: Detail View
+By adding a new detail view component that when navigated to using vue router it gets given an id for a post and uses fetch to retreive the data for the post.
+We can create a new route in index.js that accepts an :id param and then create a routerlink in the post list item to navigate to this view, attaching the post id as a param

+The view then can load the post and render it.
+This means that it can also be navigated to through the address bar if the user has the id of a post.

+We can also modify the router view to use keep-alive and v-slots to prevent the home view component from being unloaded when navigated away from.
+This means that we don't need to wait for it to reload the list of posts everytime we leave and then return to it.